CBM · Live Events / Awards London · New York · Florida

 4. Submit before entries close

-Inaugural entry window opens spring 2026.
-Shortlist announced summer 2026.
+Entries opened 1 June 2026.
+Shortlist announced autumn 2026.
 Finalists invited to a 20-minute judging call or farm visit.
-Winners revealed on the night of the inaugural ceremony, autumn 2026.
+Winners revealed on the night at the National Conference Centre, Birmingham, 4 November 2026.

 The Organising Team